History of Paraguay: Factions

-The first Colorado era
+First Colorado era

 Cándido Bareiro, López's former commercial agent in Europe, returned to Paraguay in 1869 and around him grew a group of López loyalists, including Bernardino Caballero and Patricio Escobar but also López opponents, including Juan Bautista Gill, who eventually was elected to the presidency.
 After President Juan Bautista Gill was assassinated in 1877, Caballero used his power as army commander to guarantee Bareiro's election as president in 1878.
-When Bareiro died from a stroke in 1880, Caballero seized power in a bloodless coup and dominated Paraguayan politics for most of the next two decades, either as President or through his power in the army.
+When Bareiro died from a stroke in 1880, Caballero seized power in a bloodless coup and dominated Paraguayan politics for most of the next two decades.
 His accession to power is notable because he brought political stability, founded the Colorado Party in 1887 to regulate the choice of Presidents and the distribution of spoils, and began a process of economic reconstruction.

-In 1878, the international commission led by US President Rutherford B. Hayes awarded Paraguay the disputed Chaco area between the Río Verde and Río Pilcomayo.
+In 1878, the international commission led by US president Rutherford B. Hayes awarded Paraguay the disputed Chaco area between the Río Verde and Río Pilcomayo.
 In his honor the Presidente Hayes Department was created.

 Governments led by two former López-era officers Bernardino Caballero (1880–86) and Patricio Escobar (1886–90) started a more earnest national reconstruction.
 A general political amnesty was proclaimed and opposition allowed in Parliament.
 National University was founded in 1889.
 A census in 1886–87 showed a population of 329,645.
 To improve this, foreign immigration was encouraged.

-Despite their professed admiration for Francia, the Colorados dismantled Francia's unique system of state socialism.
+The Colorados dismantled Francia's unique system of state socialism.
 Desperate for cash because of heavy debts incurred in London in the early postwar period, the Colorados lacked a source of funds except through the sale of the state's vast holdings, which comprised more than 95% of Paraguay's total land.
 Caballero's government sold much of this land to foreigners in huge lots.
 While Colorado politicians raked in the profits and themselves became large landowners, peasant squatters who had farmed the land for generations were forced to vacate and, in many cases, to emigrate.
 By 1900, seventy-nine people owned half of the country's land.